hunteryt17/Final_Robotics/README.md

 #### `/scripts/phantom_movement.py`

-Given our program is user command driven and not completely automated, we developed a phantom movement script, similar to that from the Q-Learning project to gauge learning speed and convergence.
+Given our program is user command driven and not completely automated, we developed a phantom movement script, similar to that from the Q-Learning project, to gauge learning speed and convergence.
 The phantom script implements an all or nothing rewarding system (either the command is right, 10, or wrong, 0), that iterates through the possible commands (`execute_robot_action()`) until convergence is reached for each trick.
 We check convergence by implementing the normalizing function from the learning matrix to see if the matrix cell for where the given command matches the executed command has a probability of more than 99% (`check_convergence()`).
 We initially had determined convergence at a higher probability, but for the sake of speedy up the convergence process, we lowered it to its current value.

 Due to the large state space, a zero matrix is unable to reach convergence before the system times out because of warnings, such as too much recursion (after about 900 iterations) or storage overflow.
-As such to test the "trained" dog, we added a section in the `/scripts/learning_algo.py` that can be uncommented to initialize the starting matrix to a diagonal matrix.
+As such to test the "trained" dog for convergence, we added a section in the `/scripts/learning_algo.py` that can be uncommented to initialize the starting matrix to a diagonal matrix.

 ### 2. Robot Perception and Movement